Astremy/Guade-Loue/README.md

 Then, install the project in a folder, write in the cmd "cd 'Path of folder'", and after, "python site.py".

 If all is normal, you can open the site at the adress "localhost" in your browser.

+For the security, modify the app.secretkey, in the "site.py" file, for it look like :
+"$2y$10$zGSM3Zhnub6jYjdL6zjjvu/.nKsbO8y0ck3sFO4dHlv0PnQtg/DjW"